crcdng/imperfect-vr/README.md

 # Imperfect VR workshop

-This is a collection of examples for my "Imperfect VR" workshop, built with A-Frame.
+This is a collection of examples for my **Imperfect VR** workshop, built with A-Frame.

 [The Imperfect VR Manifesto](https://github.com/i3games/imperfect-vr/blob/master/Imperfect%20VR%20Manifesto.pdf) - [Github Repository](https://github.com/i3games/imperfect-vr) - [See it online](https://i3games.github.io/imperfect-vr/)

-Imperfect VR means we are not aiming for a perfect reality but will have fun in the virtual.
+Imperfect VR means that we create our own virtual realities, not aiming for perfection but rather seeking fun and meaning in virtual spaces.
 Cheap 3D assets.
 Blocky textures.
 Weird sounds.
-Stumble around with a smartphone strapped to your face.
+Queer social places.
 Forget VR mainstream.
-Motion sickness will not be avoided but guaranteed.
+Let’s rather meet and stumble around with smartphones strapped to our faces.

  This workshop is based on the premise that everyone who can slide a smartphone into a [Cardboard](https://vr.google.com/cardboard/) can make VR experiences, even if you haven't written a single line of code before.

 Imperfect VR is inspired by ["Imperfect Cinema"](http://www.imperfectcinema.com/) by Allister Gall which in turn is inspired by the essay ["For an imperfect cinema"](http://www.ejumpcut.org/archive/onlinessays/JC20folder/ImperfectCinema.html) by Julio García Espinosa.